Truncation and the induction theorem: Main Results: Bounded Derived Categories, Truncation, and the Induction Theorem

-This isomorphism may be regarded as a "shadow" of Theorem 1, though with a more restrictive bound $p>2h-2$ on $p$ \ We do not yet have a proof of the theorem based on this isomorphism, even with the stricter bound, though it remains natural to look for such an argument.
+This isomorphism may be regarded as a ``shadow" of Theorem 1, though with a more restrictive bound $p>2h-2$ on $p$. \end{remark}

-But here we quote the theorem, together with the lemma above, to prove that the equivalence in Theorem 1 is compatible with the weight filtrations we have introduced, and their associated (derived) highest weight categories.
-This is the main result of our paper. \end{remark}
+We do not know a proof of Theorem 1 based on the isomorphism of Grothendieck groups above, even with the stricter bound, though it remains natural to look for such an argument.
+Instead, we now quote Theorem 1, together with the lemma above, $\bf{to~prove~Theorem~2}$ , our main result.